-Students enroll in this program to seek post-graduation employment in positions typically including insurance billing specialist, reimbursement specialist, and patient accounts representative.
+Students enroll in this program to seek post-graduation employment in positions typically including medical office specialist, medical office receptionist, medical billing clerk, and medical records clerk.

-The Medical Billing and Coding Specialist program is 760 contact hours over a period of 36 weeks.
-The program will include 550 hours of instruction on ground and 210 hours of digital instruction.
+The Medical Office Specialist program is 760 contact hours over a period of 36 weeks.
+The program will include 550 hours of on-ground instruction and 210 hours of digital instruction.
 For more information regarding digital instruction, please refer to the Summary of Delivery System information contained within the Student Information and Services section of the catalog.
-All students must complete the program with 51 quarter credit hours.
+All students must complete the program with 51.5 quarter credit hours.
 Prior to graduation, students are required to complete two externships for a total of 200 contact hours.
 Please refer to the Externship or Clinical requirements contained within the Academic Information section of the catalog.
-Upon successful completion of the program, graduates will be awarded a Medical Billing and Coding Specialist Diploma.
+Upon successful completion of the program, graduates will be awarded a Diploma in Medical Office Specialist.

-The Institution cannot guarantee a student's ability to pass optional certification exams offered by external certifying agencies, nor their eligibility either to take a national certification exam or become certified or registered.
-Also, some employers and/or externship/practicum sites require a criminal background check, medical examination, proof of immunizations, fingerprinting and/or drug screening prior to assignment.
-The background check can include, but not be limited to, criminal history records (from state, federal and other agencies), social security number trace, residency history, and nationwide sex offender registry.
+The Institution cannot guarantee a student's an optional certification exam offered by an external certifying agency nor their eligibility either to take a national certification exam or become certified or registered.
+A student's eligibility may depend on his or her work experience, secondary and/or postsecondary education credentials, the results of a criminal background check, meeting other licensure or certification requirements, or the program or School itself having appropriate accreditation or licensure.
+Some employers and/or externship/practicum sites may themselves require a criminal background check, medical examination, proof of immunizations, fingerprinting and/or drug screening prior to assignment.
+The background check may include, but is not limited to, criminal history records (from state, federal and other agencies), social security number trace, residency history, and nationwide sex offender registry.
 Felony or serious misdemeanor convictions may limit or restrict employment as well as externship/practicum placement opportunities where background checks are required.